NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 The regression test generates a number of log files.
-The summary log file ``RegressionTests_<machine>.log`` in the ``tests`` directory provides a summary of the regression test outcomes:
+The summary log file ``RegressionTests_<machine>.log`` in the ``tests`` directory provides a summary of the regression test outcomes, which will look similar to this excerpt:

 .. code-block:: console